-11 best Bluetooth speakers for every budget
+Turn it up: We’ve found the best Bluetooth speakers around

 Ultimately, there’s now something for everyone’s tastes in the Bluetooth market.
 So, whether you’re looking for a backpack-friendly offering or are ready to invest in something for home; after hours of listening and testing, we have you covered.

-You can trust our independent reviews.
-We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
-This revenue helps us to fund journalism across The Independent.

-The best Bluetooth speakers 2021
+The best Bluetooth speakers 2022 are:

-- Best Bluetooth speaker – Transparent small transparent speaker: £375, Transparent.rent
+- Best overall – Transparent small transparent speaker: £450, Transpa.rent

-- Best light and portable powerful speaker – Bose portable smart speaker: £289, Johnlewis.com
+- Best light and portable powerful speaker – Bose portable smart speaker: £379, Currys.co.uk

 Transparent small transparent speaker

 This is a beautiful speaker.
-Stockholm brand Transparent’s more sustainable, modular set up means you can continue to upgrade your purchase by replacing its constituent parts, instead of having to buy an entirely new speaker – there is, for example, space in the bottom casing for more wireless options alongside the built-in Bluetooth.
+Stockholm brand Transparent’s more sustainable, modular set up means you can continue to upgrade your purchase by replacing its constituent parts, instead of having to buy an entirely new speaker.
+There is, for example, space in the bottom casing for more wireless options alongside the built-in Bluetooth.

 The speaker is designed to be fixed in place – its mains powered, and the speakers themselves are forward facing – and the clear glass design enhances any setting.
 Once in position (make sure to use the nifty white gloves provided with each speaker, as it’s a bind to clean grubby, overly-keen fingerprints off), the sound is incredibly clear, with a solid bass and impressively full general sound for a compact speaker.

 Transparent’s Swedish design and technology means you simply can’t go wrong with this, and modular upgrades will only make it better.
 Different, refreshing and packed with quality.

 Price comparison